jasonkwong11/notetaker/README.md

-This is a simple note-taking app (think Google Keep) made from scratch with Mongo, Express, React/Redux, and Node.
+This is a simple, but scalable note-taking app (think Google Keep) made from scratch with Mongo, Express, React/Redux, and Node.